ThatOneGin/parfast/Quickstart.md

 ## st

-Stores a byte in mbuf
+Stores a byte in mbuf or any other pointer.

 ```